State Associations of County and City Health Officials (SACCHO)

 Michelle Gibbons is the Executive Director of the County Health Executives Association of California (CHEAC).
 Prior to her role at CHEAC, Ms. Gibbons served as the health and human services legislative analyst with the California State Association of Counties.
 Ms. Gibbons also served in various capacities within the California Department of Health Care Services, working on Section 1115 Waiver financing and Realignment activities.
 CHEAC is a statewide organization of local Health Department and Agency Directors, who are responsible for the administration, oversight and delivery of a broad range of local public health and indigent health care services.

-Ruth Maiorana is the Executive Director for the Maryland Association of County Health Officers (MACHO) in the Public Health Practice & Training Office at the Johns Hopkins Bloomberg School of Public Health.
+Ruth Maiorana is the Executive Director for the Maryland Association of County Health Officers (MACHO).
+MACHO is part of the Public Health Practice & Training Office at the Johns Hopkins Bloomberg School of Public Health.
 In this capacity, Ruth has oversight of all aspects of MACHO operations, management, budget, assessment and evaluation, and policy implementation.
 Ruth provides administrative support to MACHO, the current President, and all association Standing and Ad Hoc Committees.
 As primary legislative staff, she monitors and tracks state and federal legislative sessions on public health issues of interest to MACHO, drafts position papers, and is responsible for coordinating testimony on public health issues supported by MACHO.
+Ruth has served NACCHO as Chair and member of the Annual Meeting Workgroup, Healthy People and Survive and Thrive Workgroups.
+She currently serves on the LHD Profile Workgroup.

 Diane L. Weber is currently the Executive Director of the Missouri Association of Local Public Health Agencies (MoALPHA).
 She brings over 30 years’ experience in public health and health education.
 She served as the Wellness Coordinator for the Visiting Nurse Association of Greater St. Louis for three years.
 Prior to that, she was the Assistant Executive Director for the Heartland Centers for Public Health and Community Capacity Development at Saint Louis University.
 Ms. Weber has facilitated the strategic planning process for local public health agencies and has coordinated the Public Health Leadership Institute.
 She has developed and implemented curricula for workshops, conferences, and community based health education projects.
 As MoALPHA’s Executive Director, she advocates for local public health agencies across the state on training, education, legislative, and resource needs.